 Even if you have a cat, visiting a cat cafe is a fun experience.
-Calico Cat Café in Shinjuku is central and quite easy to find, just look for the pictures of cats.
-It is packed with frisky feline’s ready to enjoy your affection, it costs around $10au p.p for an hour and you can buy food to entice them over.
+Calico Cat Café in Shinjuku is central and quite easy to find, just look out for the pictures of cats.
+It’s packed with frisky felines ready to enjoy your affection, it costs around AUD$10 per person for an hour and you can buy food to entice them over.

 Don’t even bother calling yourself a tourist if you don’t make time to eat traditional Japanese sashimi.
-The best chefs aren’t young bucks, they’re chefs who spent their life perfecting the art and producing the best quality sushi and sashimi in the world.
-Find a Reservation for Sushi Jiro Roppongi, Michelin 2-star, Tokyo here.
+The best chefs aren’t young bucks, they’re chefs who spent their lives perfecting the art and producing the best quality sushi and sashimi in the world.
+Make a reservation for Sushi Jiro Roppongi here.

 Delicious fresh meat and vegetables on skewers, which soak up the charcoal flavour of the barbeque they are cooked on.
-ZenyaRen is a good choice for a yakitori experience as it comprises yakitori from Japans seven yakitori hotspots.
-But don’t be afraid to find a yakitori restaurant and wander in off the street, the more packed with locals, the better it will be.
+Don’t be afraid to find a yakitori restaurant and wander in off the street, the more packed with locals, the better it will be.

 10. Takashimaya food tour